Athens Off The Beaten Path

 1. Take a Walking Tour Around Athens

-Getting a tour of the city is the best way to start your visit.
+Getting a tour of the city is the best way to start your visit in Athens.
 You get to see different areas, learn about the history and all the best spots to visit from your guide.
 I was lucky enough to experience the Delicious Athens Food Tour with Alternative Athens.

 Alternative Athens shows travelers the genuine side of Greece.
 They offer a number of different tours within Athens as well as other places in Greece.